Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

 **Architecture framework** answers on another question: "How do we do architecture?"

 Abbreviatures:
-ADM - Architecture Development Method
+**ADM** - Architecture Development Method
-Architecture Content - Artifacts, Documents, Lists, and all stuff comes to your repository Enterprise Architecture Capability & Governance - the ability of an organization to execute its strategy effectively with the help of its architecture.
+**Architecture Content** - Artifacts, Documents, Lists, and all stuff comes to your repository
+**Enterprise Architecture Capability & Governance** - the ability of an organization to execute its strategy effectively with the help of its architecture.

+**Deliverables vs Artifacts**
+Artifact doesn't get signed off on and approved.
+But this is something you're going to end up living by as you go through the rest of Enterprise Architecture process.
+* Principles Catalog (Preliminary Phase) - example of such artifact

 ### Why do I need Enterprise Architecture.
 Advantaged of using ToGAF and Enterprise Architecture
 ![image](https://github.com/Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/assets/4239376/94262c28-5c90-4ed5-a49f-51e8c138d2de)